-Restricted Cash
+Restricted cash

-The Company maintains restricted cash deposits relating to certain contracts which were assumed as part of the acquisition of the ship-to-ship transfer business in 2015 (note 21) and for certain freight forward agreements (note 10).
+The Company maintains restricted cash deposits relating to certain contracts of the ship-to-ship transfer business, LNG terminal management and for certain freight forward agreements (notes 12 and 17d).
 Attached to these contracts are certain performance guarantees required by the Company.

-Restricted Cash - Long-term
+Restricted cash - long-term

-The Company maintains restricted cash deposits for the purposes of the margin requirements of the Company's capital lease obligations (note 9).
+The Company maintains restricted cash deposits for the purposes of the margin requirements of the Company's obligations related to certain capital leases (notes 11 and 17d).

-Accounts receivable, allowance for doubtful accounts, and other loan receivables
+Accounts receivable and allowance for doubtful accounts